dominikh/go-tools/staticcheck/README.md

 - Don't have an empty `default` branch in a `select` in a loop as it will spin.
 - Don't use `defer` in a loop that will never finish.
+- Checks that two operands of a binary expression aren't identical.
+  This is a common mistake when copy & pasting code.
+Example: `if x[0] == 1 || x[0] == 1` checks the same index of x twice and probably meant to check two different indices.
+When the operand contains a function call, the confidence will be 0.9, otherwise it will be 1.

 ## Examples